How to build a Yoga Sequence for your Yoga Class?

 Many yoga teachers create their own yoga sequence.
 Some take the help of online tool to prepare one.
 For a smooth yoga class you must first know the dynamic flow of how each posture connects to one another.

 According to Workout labs it’s not enough to simply shout out postures in hopes that they will fluidly move together.
 If you do this, you should kindly stop to prevent injury to students.

 Each Yoga Style and Pose can have different Yoga Sequence

 Well, to prepare a lesson plan or a sequence for a yoga class you first need to find out which type of yoga class you want to teach.
-Like Vinayasa yoga sequence might differ from your Iyengar yoga.
+Like Vinyasa flow yoga sequence might differ from Iyengar yoga.
 Similarly, how to teach each yoga pose might have a different sequence to follow.
 For an example while learning the mountain pose or Tadasana my yoga teacher had first started the class with simple muscle strengthening exercises followed by walking on toes, moving further with raised arms and then began to teach various poses of this asana.
 So to teach this Tadasana with yoga styles you have to follow different sequence.

-In Ashtanga Vinyasa Yoga, Tadasana is performed on the toes and is the beginning and ending asana in the Surya Namaskar sequence which is used to warm up the body and is sometimes interspersed throughout the entirety of all Ashtanga Series if performed with full Vinayasas, in addition to being a foundational pose for all standing poses.
-Placing the feet wider is common in Vinyasa styles of yoga and provides a more stable base in this and other such standing asanas.
+In Ashtanga Vinyasa Yoga, Tadasana is performed on the toes and is the beginning and ending asana in the Surya Namaskar sequence which is used to warm up the body and is sometimes interspersed throughout the entirety of all Ashtanga Series if performed with full Vinyasas, in addition to being a foundational pose for all standing poses.
+Placing the feet wider is common in Vinyasa styles of yoga and provides a more stable base in this and other standing asanas.